PaddlePaddle/PaddleOCR/README.md

 - Static graph: develop branch

 **Recent updates**
+- 2021.1.21 update more than 25+ multilingual recognition model [model list](./doc/doc_en/models_list_en.md), including：English, Chinese, German, French, Japanese，Spanish，Portuguese Russia Arabic and so on.
+Models for more languages will continue to be updated [Develop Plan](https://github.com/PaddlePaddle/PaddleOCR/issues/1048).
 - 2020.12.15 update Data synthesis tool, i.e., [Style-Text](./StyleText/README.md)，easy to synthesize a large number of images which are similar to the target scene image.
 - 2020.11.25 Update a new data annotation tool, i.e., [PPOCRLabel](./PPOCRLabel/README.md), which is helpful to improve the labeling efficiency.
 Moreover, the labeling results can be used in training of the PP-OCR system directly.
 - 2020.9.22 Update the PP-OCR technical article, https://arxiv.org/abs/2009.09941